Basics of Acoustics and Soundproofing in an Office and Examples

-When examining workplace or office acoustics, the simplest way to control noise is to use good sound absorbing materials such as our Spot Panel.
-In open and closed areas, the most effective use of absorption is the ceiling plane, not only because this is the largest surface area available and is close to all of the users, but also because this surface, if left untreated, is a key reflector of voice sounds in an open space.
+When examining workplace for soundproofing or treating office acoustics specifically, the simplest way to control noise or reduce echo is to use exceptional sound absorbing products such as our 2″ Spot Panel.
+The most effective use of absorption is the ceiling plane, not only because this is the largest surface area available and is close to all of the users, but also because this surface, if left untreated, is a key reflector of voice sounds in an open space.
 To avoid echoes, wall absorbers covering at least one wall, but preferably two adjacent walls, will improve speech clarity and reduce low-frequency disturbance.And don’t be daunted by the task of mounting panels to the ceiling – we’ve made it easy.
-See our article Methods for Acoustic Panel or Bass Trap Ceiling Mounting here.
+See our article about Methods for Acoustic Panel or Bass Trap Ceiling Mounting.

 If ceilings do not fit into the design concept, absorptive materials can be wall mounted.
 Office environs will achieve even more effective absorption by spreading treatment evenly throughout the room to reduce the overall RT60 (reverberation time).
 For best results it is better to avoid lumping panels in one area.
 Reflections are going to bounce off all walls and ceiling.
 Treating just one wall will result in flutter echo on the untreated wall.
 So spread them out evenly in the space.
 Check out this article on the guys at Strymon who called us to help with the boominess of their warehouse-like space.
 We provided a highly effective solution with our 242 Acoustic Panels.
 Whether ceiling or wall mounted, the improvement will be felt in lower voice levels for employees.
 Sound will not build up as strongly with the reduced reflection.
 GIK Acoustics provides professional advice and guidance and offers solutions that will meet your business needs and budgetary requirements.